alipkicen/my-portfolio/README.md

 * Responsive design with **Next.js 14** and **Tailwind CSS**
 * Smooth animations using **Framer Motion**
-* Organized pages: Home, Resume, Work, and Contact
+* Organized pages: Home, Resume, Project, and Contact
 * Social media and contact integrations
 * Ready for deployment on **Vercel**